Mission City Council

 • Authorize the issuance of bonds through a bond ordinance

-• Provide for such additional boards and commissions, as may be deemed necessary, appoint the members of all boards and commissions, and to confer powers and duties to such boards or commissions as stated in the City Charter, by city ordinance or by law
+• Provide for such additional boards and commissions, as may be deemed necessary, appoint the members of all boards and commissions, and to confer powers and duties to such boards or commissions as stated in the City Charter, by the city ordinance, or by law

 • Adopt and modify the zoning plan and building code of the city